yogeshsehgal1006-source/football-player-rating-predictor/README.md

 How to Run this project:

-1) Run the following in the terminal git clone https://github.com/yogeshsehgal1006-source/football-player-rating-predictor.git
+1) Run the following in the terminal: git clone https://github.com/yogeshsehgal1006-source/football-player-rating-predictor.git

 2) Then run this:
 cd football-player-rating-predictor